-Climate Adaptation Strategy
+Local Actions: Saskatoon's Adaptation Strategy

 The impacts of climate change are largely experienced at the community level and include public health implications, water supply and storm water issues, transportation system disruptions, power disruptions, impacts to public and private properties and landscapes, and increased and/or urgent demand for social and emergency services.

-The goal of preparing for climate change is to achieve greater resilience such that people, neighbourhoods’, businesses, and organizations are able to cope with current climate variability as well as adapt to future climate change, preserving the quality of life achieved through current development, and minimizing damages.
+The goal of preparing for climate change is to achieve greater resilience such that people, neighbourhoods, businesses and organizations are able to cope with current climate variability as well as adapt to future climate change, preserving the quality of life achieved through current development and minimizing damages.